Frequently Asked Questions

 How do I become a member?

-We would love to have you!
-Just come forward any Sunday during our Call to Discipleship and you can become a member that day.
-If you have any questions or hesitations, you can always talk to Rev. Ben Reece after the service or contact him at 502-425-0220 or ben@hchristianchurch.com
+We would be delighted to have you join our community!
+Come forward any Sunday during our Call to Discipleship, and you can officially become a member that day.
+If you have any questions, concerns, or hesitations, please feel free to talk to Rev. Ben Reece after the service, or you can reach out to him at 502-425-0220 or ben@hchristianchurch.com.

 Our Mission